vippsas/vipps-recurring-api/vipps-recurring-api-problems.md

 ## Problems

 ### Validation error
+Missing data in json or inconsistencies.

 ### Invalid agreement id
+Agreement Id is invalid.

 ### Invalid json
+Json body is invalid.

+### Unsupported media type
+Content-type is not supported.

 ### Not authorized
+JWT token is invalid.

 ### Idempotency key header
+Missing or invalid Idempotency key header.

 ### Charge amount too high
+Amount set for charge is too high.

 ### Charge amount too high for interval
+Amount for interval is exceeded.
+Check if other charges has already been created for this interval.

 ### Charge due too soon
+Charge must be due minimum 2 days in the future.

 ### Charge due in too long
+Max due date is one year from today.

 ### Unsupported feature
+Feature not supported.
+Please contact Vipps.

 ### Illegal agreement update
+Agreement cannot be updated.
+Might be still stopped or pending.

 ### Invalid suggested max amount
+Suggested max amount is invalid.

 ### Cancel charge failed
+Could not cancel charge.

 ### Charge creation failed
+Could not create charge.

 ### Charge capture failed
+Could not capture charge.

 ### Missing request header
+Missing headers.